GLOSSARY

 • Vehicle technology (e.g. vehicle electrical system with 12 or 24 volts)

-Especially in combination with LED technology, this solution offers enormous potential for saving energy – while maintaining a high safety standard.
+Particularly in combination with modern LED technology, safety extra-low voltage offers enormous potential for saving energy – while maintaining a high safety standard.

 Conclusion